Home Page

 Brandywine - Pieces of the launch mechanism are being put in place for the Sept.
 23 launch of the new LCS

-USS Freedom - Littoral Combat Ship (LCS) Built at Marinette Marine
+USS Freedom - Littoral Combat Ship (LCS) Launched By Marinette Marine On Sept.
+23

 LCS - Marinette Marine began "walking out" their new LCS, USS Freedom, to the launch area on a rainy Sept.
 8. In this photo it is about half-way to the launch area from the building where it was constructed.
 The launch is scheduled for Saturday, Sept.
 23.